panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 `import { concat } from './concatModule.js'` way of using ES modules is *static*: meaning that the dependencies between modules are known at compile time.
 A static dependency is *always* included in the app's bundle.

 Static importing works in most situations.
-But sometimes you'd like to save a bit of client's bandwidth and load modules dynamically.
+But sometimes you'd like to save a bit of the client's bandwidth and load modules dynamically.

 You can import modules dynamically if you use `import` as a function &mdash; `import(pathToModule)` &mdash; a feature available starting ES2020.